README.md

 There are no wikis, but there is static site hosting.

 It doesn't try to replace your local copy.
-It doesn't have web editing or things which don't benefit from collaboration.
+It doesn't have web editing or features which don't benefit from collaboration, in other words, it's not a SaaSS (Service as a Software Substitute).

 It's not yet stable, and you should always keep local repositories (this is true for any git hosting service).